zakcali/GPT-thorax/README.md

 js (nodejs) program reads the file named "bt prompt.html", appends one report to the end of prompt, sends prompt to gemini-api, receives and outputs the responses

+Google Gemini 1.5 Pro model is / will be deprecated
 ```
 node test-bt5shot.js to prompt 100 test reports from reports folder for Gemini 2.5 pro with five-shot prompt (bt prompt-5shot.html)
 node test-btnshot.js to prompt 100 test reports from reports folder for Gemini 2.5 pro with many-shot prompt (bt prompt-nshot.html)